Tyler, Texas: Post–Civil War era (1865–1900)

-On 29 October 1895, an African American suspect named Robert Henry Hillard was burned at the stake in the Smith County Courthouse Square for the alleged murder of a nineteen-year-old white woman.
+On October 29, 1895, an African American suspect named Robert Henry Hillard was burned at the stake in the Smith County Courthouse Square for the alleged murder of a nineteen-year-old white woman.
 Denied a trial and due process, Hillard was taken from law enforcement personnel by a white mob.
 Hillard's executioners were never punished.
 Later, two entrepreneurs combined photographs from the actual lynching with others staged with actors and sold the 16-image production as a stereographic set.
 One of the original sets sits in the United States Library of Congress.

+20th century to the present day

+Toward the end of the nineteenth century, fruit orchards emerged as an important business in the regional economy.
+Eighty percent of the county's agricultural revenue derived from cotton as it persisted as the dominant crop in the first decades of the twentieth century.
+Peaches were the principal fruit crop as the county fruit tree inventory surpassed one million by 1900.
 In 1912, Dan Davis, an African-American man suspected of attacking a sixteen-year-old white girl named Carrie Johnson, was burned at the stake in the Smith County Courthouse Square.
+Disease struck the peach trees, though, and local farmers moved toward growing roses by the 1920s.
+Twenty years later, most of the U.S. rose supply originated in the Tyler area.